github/gh-gei/CONTRIBUTING.md

 ![Code Layers](images/CodeLayers.png)

-1. Program.cs - sets up the few plumbing aspects.
+1. Program.cs - sets up some plumbing/infrastructure.
 It uses System.CommandLine library to parse the command-line args and invoke the appropriate command class.
 It also sets up dependency injection.

 2. Commands - For every command the CLI supports there is a XXXCommand class.
 This class is responsible for defining the various options/args supported by that command, and most of the implementation logic.